Translate

 Educator and speaker Harry Wong delineated, “The professional teacher recognizes that the classroom is a complex environment; the most successful teacher is one who is capable of making decisions and solving problems in that environment” (Wong).

-Among the challenges are pop culture, media, drugs, divorce, violence, changes in population, learning the language, socio-economics, lack of materials, devices, large class sizes, work load, ever changing standards, unsupportive administrators, unhealthy parents, student behavior and attitude.
+Among the challenges are pop culture, media, drugs, divorce, violence, abuse, neglect, changes in population, learning the language, socio-economics, lack of materials, devices, large class sizes, work load, ever changing standards, unsupportive administrators, unhealthy parents, student behavior and attitude.

 School communities are shaped by teamwork.
 As educator and speaker Stephen Covey promulgated, first listen to understand.
 We must manage our human habits to communicate and be good citizens.
 The topic of education is riddled with emotional complexities, such as who is responsible for student learning.
 Listening to, reading about, and discussing topics related to education is key to building strong communities and healthy learning environments.